How to Shift Your Mindset to Dramatically Improve Your Life

 Once you recognize your own errors or misguided decisions, accept responsibility with yourself.
 Refuse to let yourself get away with being the victim.

 Because you’re not the victim.
-You’re the architect of your life.
+You’re stronger than that.
+Rise above the victim mentality and take back control over your life.

 Mindset shift 2: There is plenty for me, blessings are in abundance